jimmyptl-jer/JimmyTechHUB/Application: Task Management API.md

 ---

-## 🎯 Overview {#overview}
+## Overview

 ### What This API Does:
-- ✅ Create tasks
+- Create tasks
-- ✅ View all tasks
+- View all tasks
-- ✅ View single task by ID
+- View single task by ID
-- ✅ Update task status (pending/completed)
+- Update task status (pending/completed)
-- ✅ Delete tasks
+- Delete tasks

 ### Technologies Used:
 - **AWS Lambda** - Serverless compute